Skip to main content

 Authentication source

-oneclick™ recognizes based on the user account whether a user originates from a connected Active Directory.
+oneclick™ identifies from the user account whether a user comes from a connected Active Directory.
+In that case, the entered password is automatically checked against the Active Directory.

-Login with oneclick™ password
+Login with a oneclick™ password

 • has no effect on login with AD credentials

-• login only with AD credentials
+Login with AD credentials is possible

-• login with oneclick™ password possible
+Login with a oneclick™ password is possible

 Best practice for user licenses

-oneclick™ users (e.g. administrators)
+oneclick™ users (for example administrators)

 Recommended configuration: